Save Money with the Synder Partner Program Today!

 Checking your Shopify store revenue with third-party apps

 When selling products on Shopify, you can integrate third-party apps as your store revenue checker to get more insightful information.
-Synder, an official BDO Alliance USA VMP products and services provider and an Intuit QuickBooks accountant approved tool, is a good solution for the automation and synchronization of your financial data across multiple platforms.
+Synder, an official BDO Alliance USA VMP products and services provider and an Intuit QuickBooks accountant approved tool, is a good solution for the automation and synchronization of your financial data across multiple platforms, as well as managing features like Shopify store credit, which can offer flexibility to customers while helping you streamline financial tracking.
 Here’s how Synder can be of help:

 1. Automated data synchronization